 What are the web design trends for the upcoming year that are actually relevant to you & your business?
 Read this article & make those changes today!

 Think about it, how many times have waited to hear whether or not an oversized rodent in Pennsylvania saw its shadow?
-It has a day devoted to an inaccurate weather prediction.
-For those keeping score, out of 138 times, Phil, ya, he saw his shadow 18 times prognosticating an early Spring.
+A day devoted to an inaccurate weather prediction.
+For those of you keeping score at home — out of 138 times Phil has been pulled from his home to enlighten us about the weather, he has seen his shadow 18 times prognosticating an early Spring.
 His accuracy, 35%.

 Essentially, when you’re wrong, nobody cares as long as you’re cute…